- Safety and Health Topics

 Basic options to control hazards from metalworking fluids (MWFs) include the following:

-- Obtain Material Safety Data Sheets (MSDSs) from the supplier to know what precautions are recommended.
+- Obtain Safety Data Sheets (SDSs) from the supplier to know what precautions are recommended.

 - Choose MWFs with the least toxic materials when possible.